Valay-2004/CTF-Writeups/TryHackMe/MEDIUM/Olympus/Olympus.md

 By exploiting the SQL Injection vulnerability by using the mentioned payload, an attacker will be able to retrieve the database name and version of mysql running on the server.
 ```

-We can see below we can the database name and version are shown with the help of `?cat_id`
+We can see below the database name and version are shown with the help of `?cat_id`

 - MySQL version: 8.0.28-0ubuntu0.20.04.3
 - Database name: `olympus`
   ![](attachment/20cc84686cb7f1cadef5b323c17fc344.png)

+## Flags

 Now we can automate our process of getting flag from database using `sqlmap` for info -- [Check this exploit on exploitdb](https://www.exploit-db.com/exploits/48734#:~:text=sqlmap%20%2Du%20%22http%3A%2F%2Fexample%2Ecom%2FCMSsite%2Fsearch%2Ephp%22%20%2D%2Ddata%3D%22search%3D1337%2A%26submit%3D%22%20%2D%2Ddbs%20%2D%2Drandom%2Dagent%20%2Dv%203)